StanHash/DOC/EventDoc/EventCodes.md

-# Event Code Master Doc
+# Event Master Doc

-The goal here is to have a complete and detailed documentation of *every* event codes handled by the base game.
+The goal here is to have a complete and detailed documentation of how event scenes are handled by the base game, including a complete description of every known event code (except world map specific codes, for now).

 When this is done, I will also post that on FEU.
 It isn't done yet tho so it will be only here for now.